rust-lang/book/src/ch15-00-smart-pointers.md

 Why are we allowed to do this?
 Well, to some degree, we're not.
 The reason we call interior mutability a "pattern" is that it's not really a language feature, it's a design pattern for libraries.
 More specifically, it's a pattern that uses `unsafe` code inside to bend Rust's usual rules.
 We haven't yet covered unsafe code in-depth, we will in Chapter 20.
 Luckily for us, you don't have to understand how it works inside to use it.
 All you need to know is that the various family of `Cell` types, as well as some others like `Mutex<T>` (that we'll cover in the next chapter, on concurrency) follow this pattern.

+TODO: but no, really why are we allowed to do this, everything is meaningless now

 Why is this useful?
 Well, remember when we said that `Rc<T>` has to store immutable data?
 Given that `RefCell<T>` is immutable, but has interior mutability, we can combine `Rc<T>` and `RefCell<T>` to get a type that's both reference counted and mutable.
 Like this:

 ```rust
 use std::rc::Rc;